datopian/frontend-v2/README.md

 # note the -e which means we watch for changes in templates too
 nodemon -e "js html" index.js
 ```

+By default, the app runs against mocked API.
+You can change it by setting up your own CKAN API endpoint - rename `env.template` as `.env` and set the values.

 Run tests (note that tests are running against mocked API_URL set to http://127.0.0.1:5000/api/3/action/):